 Photoshop’s Select tool is pretty robust and features some solid AI features that can help you make smart selections, such as selecting only the subject of an image or a specific area of a photo.
+It’s one of the many things you can do with Photoshop.

 You can also use the Photoshop Select tool to select all pixels of a specific color in your image, making it easy to make seamless changes.